-In this article we will be looking how scale is detrimental to boilers.
+In this article, we will be looking at how scale is detrimental to boilers.
 But first, let’s take a moment to understand scale and the differences between different types.

 Water hardness (also referred to as “Hardness of water”) is a measurement in parts per millions (ppm) of calcium and magnesium in the water.
 Water containing calcium and magnesium typically accounts for the majority of boiler scale.
 In boiler water a level of 0 ppm of calcium and magnesium hardness is desirable but very difficult to achieve.
 Hard water is treated several different ways in an effort to minimize scale formation in boilers.
 It is important to remove hardness before entering the boiler because once it is formed it is difficult to remove and causes substantial efficiency losses and potentially damage.
 There are other natural salts and minerals such as silica that can also cause scale.

 How does temporary hardness of water differ from permanent hardness?